Religious Studies

 - Babylonian Exile and the Hebrew Bible: How did the Babylonian Exile influence the Jewish community and the formation of the Hebrew Bible?

-- Stories of Genesis: What do the stories of Creation, Adam and Eve, Noah's Ark, and the Abrahamic Covenant reveal about humanity's relationship to God and creation?
+- Stories of Genesis: What do the stories of Creation, Adam and Eve, Noah’s Ark, and the Abrahamic Covenant reveal about humanity’s relationship with God and creation?

 - Covenant and Faith: What does the Old Testament teach us about the special relationship between Yahweh and the people of Israel?